mmmarinho/ROS2_Tutorial/docs/source/preamble/python/editing_python_source.rst

 Installing :program:`PyCharm`
 ----------------------------

 :program:`PyCharm` is a great program for managing one's Python sources that is frequently updated and has a free edition.
-However, precisely because it is frequently updated, there is no way for this tutorial to keep track of future changes.
+However, precisely because it is frequently updated, there is no way for this tutorial to keep up with future changes.

-What we will do, instead, is to download an specific :program:`PyCharm` version for these tutorials, so that it is predictable.
+What we will do, instead, is to download a specific version of :program:`PyCharm` for these tutorials, so that its behavior/looks/menus are predictable.
 If you'd prefer using the shiniest new version, be sure to wear sunglasses and to not stare directly into the light.

 Run